claresudbery/clare-wiki-ably/pages/organising/BigIndex/Big-Index-Useful-Tools.md

 - Right-click that folder and choose Download
 - It will download a zipped copy of your folder
 - AND it will convert all Google docs and sheets into Word docs and Excel sheets
+- Then you can unzip and upload to a different google drive (or copy anywhere else)

 ## Converting Chrome bookmarks to markdown

-I used this tool: [Bookmarker](https://github.com/lubien/bookmarker)
+- I used this tool: [Bookmarker](https://github.com/lubien/bookmarker) (see instructions in next section)

 ### Installing Bookmarker in Ubuntu in WSL: